Vince Pitelka – Artist’s Statement

 Click HERE for a PDF

 I make utilitarian vessels that address the visual and narrative power of pattern and the dialogue between surface, form, and containment.
-I am interested in the way pattern and surface detail influence our perceptions of exterior form, interior space, and implied function.
+I am interested in the way qualities of pattern and surface detail influence our perceptions of exterior form, interior space, and implied function.
 Every container represents an aesthetic and utilitarian statement defining a relationship between exterior appearance and contained space.
 I like the association with figurative concepts of body and soul or exposure and concealment.
 The exterior skin or surface rarely indicates the soul or intent – the interior nature or contents, creating an inherent mystery as to specific purpose of containment.
 The forms are at once celebratory, ritualistic, and utilitarian.

 I explore a range of vessel forms, drawing influence from architecture, industry, and utilitarian vessel tradition.
-Of particular interest are common vessels in clay, tin, and copper made before and during the Industrial Revolution, where simple expectations and parameters of utility always informed vessel design and aesthetics.
+Of particular interest are common vessels in clay, tin, and copper made before and during the Industrial Revolution, where simple expectations of utility always guided vessel design and aesthetics.
 I have a particular interest in forms that pour, such as pitchers, teapots, ewers, and cruets.
 A parallel direction is inspired by specialized vessels semi-permanently sealed, such as time-capsules, cinerary urns, canopic jars, and ossuaries.

 My work is slab- or coil-built with a stoneware claybody containing fine sand.
 I impress pattern and texture into the damp clay surface with bisque-fired clay stamps and rollers that I design and carve by hand.
-I apply a variety of slips, engobes, oxide patinas and glazes, and soda-fire my work to cone-6 (2220° Fahrenheit) or cone-10 (2340° Fahrenheit) in a 20 cubic-foot cross-draft gas kiln, or reduction-fire to cone-10 in a 45 cubic-foot downdraft gas kiln.
+I apply a variety of slips, engobes, oxide patinas and glazes, and soda-fire or salt-fire my work to cone-6 (2220° Fahrenheit) or cone-10 (2340° Fahrenheit) in a 20 cubic-foot cross-draft gas kiln, or reduction-fire to cone-10 in a 45 cubic-foot downdraft gas kiln.
 After the glaze firing, I often add found or formed metal or wood parts and other mixed-media components.